 Students will be exposed to a broad range of subjects covering the inter-related areas of the tourism industry, both by means of theoretical and practical work within the college, and by internships in recognized hotels, restaurants or related institutions, as an integral part of the program.
-Our objective is to train students to a level of all-round competence in the varied operations of the hospitality industry.
-We plan to confront students with the contemporary issues and challenges, which face the industry, and to develop their abilities to initiate and manage change and to produce a solid foundation on which a future management career may be built.
-Graduates of MCC will be prepared to embark upon their careers with confidence, armed with the knowledge, the basic experience and the interpersonal skills, which will allow them to succeed in the hotel-tourism industry.
+The objective is to train students to a level of all-round competence in the varied operations of the hospitality industry by confronting students with the contemporary issues and challenges that face the industry and by developing their abilities to initiate and manage change and to produce a solid foundation on which a future management career may be built.
+Graduates of MCC will be prepared to embark upon their careers with confidence, armed with the knowledge, the basic experience and the interpersonal skills that will allow them to succeed in the hotel-tourism industry.

 Required Courses

 HSP 101 Basic Food Preparation 3

 ENG 101 Composition 3

 HSP 233 Hospitality Human Resource Management 3

 HSP 237 Hospitality Marketing 3

 HSP 211 Food and Beverage Cost Controls 3

-15

 HSP 238 Relationship Marketing 3

 HSP 242 Hotel Management 3

 GEO 204 Geography and Tourism Development 3

 HSP 108 Sanitation and Safety 3

-HSP 296 Cooperative Education 3
+HSP 296 Cooperative Education/Work Experience 3

-15